Levrault/Levrault-s-2D-platformer-starter/README.md

 The only rules insides the `src` folders is that, every kinds of UI, GUI, go inside the `Interfaces` folders and every singletons goes on the `Autoload` folder.

-The rest is divided between roles and code design desicion.
+The rest is divided between roles and code design decision.